stan-dev/math/doxygen/README.md

 # Stan Math Library Docs

-The <b>Stan Math Library</b> is a BSD-3 licensed C++, reverse-mode automatic differentiation library designed to be usable, extensive and extensible, efficient, scalable, stable, portable, and redistributable in order to facilitate the construction and utilization of algorithms that utilize derivatives.
+The <b>Stan Math Library</b> is a BSD-3 licensed C++, reverse-mode automatic differentiation library designed to facilitate the construction and utilization of algorithms that utilize derivatives.

 Required Libraries